-The journey towards including technology under the purview of accessibility began in 2012.
+The journey towards the inclusion of technology under the purview of accessibility began in 2012.
 The United Nations Convention on the Rights of Persons with Disabilities was adopted by the Israeli government.
 A key guideline of the United Nations was to make all Information and Communication Technology (ICT) available to people with disabilities.

-The final momentum towards creating a set of guidelines and standards for website accessibility resulted in the creation of IS 5568.
+The final push towards creating a set of guidelines and standards for website accessibility resulted in the creation of the IS 5568.
 The standard is based on the Web Content Accessibility Guidelines (WCAG) 2.0 of the World Wide Web Consortium (W3C).

-Businesses That Need to Comply with IS 5568
+Businesses That Need to Comply with the IS 5568

 |Size||Setup In||Average Annual Revenue||To be Compliant By:|